 Iran is the 18th largest country in the world.
 So, no matter you enjoy walking on the hot sand dunes of the central deserts, swimming in the cool water of the Caspian Sea, or climbing up the highest mountains of Iran, this marvelous country offers a wide range of landscapes in every season and every region.
 Iran has proven to be one of the top tourist attractions in the world and it can also be a great destination for trekkers.

 Iran Is Just a Big Desert!

 With no doubt, Iran is a place of natural beauty.
 The interminable beauties of this country are both because of the existence of deserts along with the green lands and plains of rainbow-like flowers.
 Just with a simple search, you will see pictures and descriptions of how green this splendid country is.

 Iranian Architecture Is Very Basic!

-Iranian architecture has proven to be in the list of the most majestic structures the world has ever seen.
-Calligraphy, stucco work, mirror work, and mosaics are the characteristics which can be found only in the art of Iranian architecture.
+Iranian architecture has proven to be on the list of the most majestic structures the world has ever seen.
+Persian Calligraphy, stucco work, mirror work, and mosaics are the characteristics that can be found only in the art of Iranian architecture.
 It transcends you to the heavens with its otherworldly charm.

 The history of Iranian architecture dates back to at least 5,000 BC with characteristic examples distributed over a vast area from Turkey and Iraq to Uzbekistan and Tajikistan.
 What distinguishes Iranian architecture from the others in the world is that Iranian architecture is not all about making a building.
 It is a primary source of emotional characters.
 Even the Iranian gardens have nobility and dignity and they are truly one of a kind.